MichaelCWarren/homebridge-kasa-python/README.md

 <div align="center">

 > ## IMPORTANT!!!
->With Beta v2.7.0, Support for anything less than Python v3.11 will be dropped.
+>With v2.7.0, Support for anything less than Python v3.11 will be dropped.

 </div>